hldprk/yarpl/README.md

 `yarpl` is Yet Another Parsing Library which uses declarative macros.

-Each macro uses a modified function declaration syntax and will expand to a function with the type `fn (String, usize) -> ParseResult`.
+Each macro uses a modified function declaration syntax and will expand to a function with the type `fn (&str, usize) -> Result<Progress, Done>`.

 # Usage